Collisions of false-vacuum bubble walls in a quantum spin chain: Results

 \subsection{The Ising model}

 In the Ising case ($\lambda=0$) with $h=0$, known to be a theory of free kinks, our simulations reproduce the expected trivial scattering: kinks given an initial nonzero momentum collide without generating any additional entanglement.
-With explicit symmetry-breaking ($0 < h \ll 1$) we find nontrivial scattering, as evidenced by entanglement between the post-collision kink wavepackets.
-However, even when the energy is significantly above the meson pair-production threshold $E > 2m_{\mu}$ there is no obvious ballistic spread to indicate production of unconfined particles (see Fig.~\ref{fig:implots}).
-Furthermore, the system is found to be within the bubble ``sector'' $\kappa\overline{\kappa}^{(0,0)}$ after the first collision to high numerical precision, as shown for $g=0.8$ in Fig.~\ref{fig:ising_error}, consistent with purely elastic scattering of kinks.
-The probability $1-P_{\kappa\overline{\kappa}}$ of being in a \emph{different} sector is estimated to be around $\mathcal{O}(10^{-5})$ both before and after the first collision, with the difference closing as the maximum bond dimension increases.
-This probability is consistent with a numerical estimate of the accuracy of the kink-antikink quasiparticle basis states, as detailed in App.~\ref{app:ex_basis}.
-That $P_{\kappa\overline{\kappa}} < 1$ \emph{during} collisions, as well as later in the evolution as the wavepackets delocalize, is due to components of the state leaving the space of well-separated localized quasiparticles as the kink and antikink interact.
-While we cannot entirely rule out inelastic scattering using this data, any inelastic process would have to be extremely unlikely to be consistent with our results.
+With explicit symmetry-breaking $0 < h \ll 1$ we find nontrivial scattering, as evidenced by entanglement between the post-collision kink wavepackets.
+However, even when the energy is significantly above the meson pair-production threshold $E > 2m_{\mu}$ there is no obvious ballistic spread to indicate production of unconfined particles.
+In Fig.~\ref{fig:implots}, we show results for $g=0.8$, $h=0.007$, where we observe the model to have a mass gap (meson mass) of $m_\mu \approx 1.04$ and a maximum kink velocity of $v_{\max} = 1.6$, both in unscaled units of the lattice Hamiltonian \eqref{eq:H_OF}.
+The vacuum correlation length (the length scale of the exponentially-decaying vacuum correlations) is $\xi \approx 1.64$ lattice sites.